-5. The Academic Judicial Board will hear any testimony it deems necessary.
-This will normally include the accused student, the faculty member, and any witnesses to the alleged incident.
+- 5. The Academic Judicial Board will hear any testimony and my review any documents, including the student's file, it deems necessary.
 Parents, attorneys, or others not directly involved in the case, are not permitted to attend the hearing or address the Board.
 When the Board is satisfied that it has heard all relevant information, all parties except members of the Board will be excused so that the Board may begin deliberations.
 The Board will determine, by simple majority vote, if the student is responsible for a violation.
-If found responsible, the Board may consult the student's file to determine if any previous violations have occurred, and may take such into account in determining consequences (sanctions).
-The Academic Judicial Board will verbally notify the student of its decisions at the conclusion of the hearing.

-- 6. The Chair of the Academic Judicial Board will notify the Provost in writing of the Board's decisions within 24 hours of concluding the hearing (excluding weekends and holidays). - The Provost will notify the student in writing of the Academic Judicial Board's decisions.
+The Chair of the Academic Judicial Board will vote in the event of a tie. - The Chair of the Academic Judicial Board will notify the faculty member, Department Chair, and the Provost in writing of the Board's decision within 72 hours of concluding the hearing. - The Provost will notify the student in writing of the Academic Judicial Board's decision.
 There is no appeal for the student beyond this stage.
-If the student has further concerns, they may be communicated to the Provost as information. - 8.
+If the student has further concerns, they may be communicated to the Provost as information.

 All records of the Grievance Process will be kept in the office of the Provost.
-The Provost will inform the faculty member submitting evidence of academic dishonesty of any previous violations on the part of that student.
+8.